Google Data Studio Tutorial

 data studio

-Pay attention to the report creator.
+Pay attention to the creator of the report.
 Many templates have already been created by the Data Studio team; you can find them all in the “Marketing Templates” section.
 But there are also more than 45 user submissions, located in the “Community” section.
 Some of my favorite templates:

 2. Publish your report

 Want to show off your data analysis and visualization skills to the world?
-Submit your report to this gallery using this Google form.
+Send your report to this gallery by

-• Don’t share sensitive information.
-I recommend that you create a report with publicly available data so there’s no chance you’ll get in trouble for sharing data that doesn’t belong to you.
-(Pro tip: recreate one of your existing company reports with dummy data from one of Google’s sample data sets.)
+• Do not share sensitive information.
+I recommend that you create a report with publicly accessible data so that there is no chance of you getting in trouble for sharing data that does not belong to you.
+(Pro tip: recreate one of your existing company reports with dummy data from one of Google’s sample data sets).

-• Make it awesome.
-Public reports are awesome, so don’t hold back on design, features, etc.
+• Make it impressive.
+The public reports are impressive, so don’t hold back on design, features, etc.

 • Add context.
-Provide on-page explanations of what you’re measuring or monitoring with captions, instructions, and even a video showing the report.
+Provide explanations on the page about what you are measuring or monitoring with captions, instructions and even a video showing the report.

 But that’s just the tip of the iceberg.
-There are also more than 120+ partner connectors, i.e. third-party bridges between Data Studio and platforms like Adobe Analytics, AdRoll, Asana, Amazon Ads and AdStage (and these are just a few).
+There are also more than 120 partner connectors, i.e. third-party bridges between Data Studio and platforms such as Adobe Analytics, AdRoll, Asana, Amazon Ads and AdStage (and that’s just the Ace).

 data studio